 Simply looking at these two evergreens

 explains a lot about texture in the landscape.
-On the right is Picea pungens glauca (Colorado Blue Spruce) with short, stiff, prickly needles and a great frosty color.
-On the left is Pinus strobus (White Pine) with long, soft needles.
+On the left is Picea pungens glauca (Colorado Blue Spruce) with short, stiff, prickly needles and a great frosty color.
+On the right is Pinus strobus (White Pine) with long, soft needles.

 Tilia americana American Linden

 During the rest of the year, there's an abundance of movement: people, cars, birds, squirrels, the wind in the leaves; there's just a lot going on.
 Come December, the garden, like the world, stills.
 Because of this, what movement there is, grows in importance.
 Grasses swaying, dark branches blowing in a blizzard, dried berries bouncing with the weight of a blue jay on a twig--all take on an added significance in winter's quiet.

 When the eyes are not distracted by color of things, their shape becomes more pronounced especially when seen against the stark white background of snow.
 The straight solid trunks of trees, the pyramids of coniferous evergreens; all forms take on an added significance in the winter garden.

 Here's the granddaddy Pinus sylvestris (Scots Pine) at the north end of the creek: